Short Notice Resignation Letter Examples (24 Hours Notice)

 Provide your reason (s) for resigning

-Providing a specific reason for resigning from a given position is not mandatory, but doing so can help to reinforce the perception of your professionalism and maturity.
+Providing a specific reason for resigning from a given position is not mandatory, but doing so can help reinforce the perception of your professionalism and maturity.
 Provide a brief explanation of why you feel compelled to leave the job but be careful not to be too detailed.
-Some reasons that may prompt an employee to leave their job under short notice include personal emergencies, relocation, the need to change their working environment, pursue a new career, look for a new job with a better remuneration package, and untoward working conditions, etc.
+Some reasons that may prompt an employee to leave their job under short notice include personal emergencies, relocation, the need to change their working environment, pursue a new career, look for a new job with a better remuneration package, untoward working conditions, etc.

 I have decided to quit this job because I am interested in pursuing a new career in a different industry that will enable me to achieve my career accomplishment and fulfillment goals.